mantrabrain/simple-google-adsense/readme.txt

 2. Extract the simple-google-adsense directory to your computer
 3. Upload the simple-google-adsense directory to the /wp-content/plugins/ directory
 4. Activate the plugin in the Plugin dashboard

+= Can I use this plugin if I have already configure google adsence on my WordPress site? =

+Yes.

+== Screenshots ==

+1. Setting Page

 == Changelog ==
 = 1.0.0 | 2019/04/27